 Address: Museumsinsel 1, 80538 München, Germany

 The Deutsches Museum is a museum dedicated to artifacts highlighting science and technology and advances over the years in both fields.
 The museum is the largest museum dedicated to science and technology in the whole world.

-The range of the thematic exhibitions at the museum is quite wide.
-Popular niches like Aerospace, Astronomy, Computer Science, and Environment are on full display.
-Some exhibitions are themed with some less popular branches of science like Geodesy, Glass, and Chronometry.
+The range of thematic exhibitions at the museum is quite wide.
+Popular niches like Aerospace, Astronomy, Computer Science, and Environment are fully displayed.
+Some exhibitions are themed with less popular science branches like Geodesy, Glass, and Chronometry.

 See Related: Best Breweries in Munich

 Egyptian Museum Munich

 Address: Gabelsbergerstraße 35, 80333 München, Germany

 The Egyptian Museum Munich is an archaeological museum located, and it is also known as Staattliches Museum Agyuptischer Kunst, which translated to English literarily means State Museum of Egyptian Art.